 After April Showers

-Here is a little trio of Titmice, a common bird native to eastern North America, actively exploring a Saucer Magnolia (Magnolia x soulangeana) , an old-fashioned garden favorite introduced from China generations ago.
-In fact this particular one grew in my mother’s yard and it seemed to always have birds in it of one kind or another year round.
-This is a deciduous magnolia, quite different in habitat and size from the big evergreen magnolias of the South, and is sometimes subject to hard freezes when blooming, which turns the flowers brown.
-And, unlike the ornamental Callery pear, this imported magnolia doesn’t seem to be invasive.
+Here are a little trio of Tufted Titmice, a common songbird species native to eastern North America, actively exploring an old-fashioned garden favorite, a species of magnolia introduced from China generations ago.
+In fact, this particular tree grew in my mother’s yard near St. Louis, and it seemed to always have birds in it, of one kind or another, year round.
+This is a deciduous magnolia, quite different in habitat and size from the big native evergreen magnolias of the South, and is sometimes subject to hard freezes when blooming, which turns the flowers brown.
+But in mild years, it’s bold pink and white blooms are certainly a welcome and cheerful sight.

 Medium